 - Handwrite if you can.
 Handwriting helps reinforce the new connections in our brain that are created by good therapy (source).

-- Don’t play catch up.
-It’s easy for shame about missing a few entries to discourage future journaling.
-Get around this by giving yourself permission in advance to skip, and permission to not try and “catch up” when you start journaling again.
+- Don’t make yourself play catch up.
+It’s easy for shame about missing a few entries to discourage future journaling, especially for folks who struggle with maladaptive perfectionism.
+Get around this by giving yourself permission to skip, and permission to not try and “catch up” when you start journaling again.

 - Experiment with formats.
 The downloadable template is just one way to journal.
 Experiment with visual formats, very large pieces of paper, color, mixed media, etc.